WillyLema/Streamlit-Dashboards/README.md

-# Streamlit-Dashboards
-Below is a clean, ready-to-use **README.md** for a simple Streamlit dashboard.
-If you want it tailored to a specific project or dataset, just tell me!

----

 # Simple Streamlit Dashboard

 A lightweight and interactive dashboard built using **Streamlit**.
 This project demonstrates how to quickly create data-driven web apps in Python with minimal setup.